adrobil45/VendeeGlobe_Live/README.md

 Visualization of skippers positions and trajectories on Earth is also developed in the notebook (thanks to the Python graphic library Plotly).
 Besides, this map is up-to-date, as Excel files (including skippers' latitude and longitude) are uploaded every 15 minutes on the website.
 ![Carte](Images/Carte_skippers.png)

+Please refer to the notebook [Projet](Projet.ipynb) for more details about this part.

 ## C) Machine Learning algorithms